Genocs/genocs-angular/README.md

 This project is a web portal built using Angular.
 It serves as a front-end application for various functionalities and features.
 The project is designed to be modular and scalable, allowing for easy integration with back-end services and APIs.

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.0.0.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.2.11.

 ## Table of Contents

+# MsalAngularTutorial

 ## Development server